cloud-bulldozer/e2e-benchmarking/workloads/upgrade-perf/README.md

-# Scale Scripts
+# Upgrade Scripts

-The purpose of the scale scripts is scale Openshift Cluster to a given size.
-It will scale up and down X number of times and report the timings to Elasticsearch
+The purpose of the upgrade scripts is to upgrade an Openshift Cluster to a given version.
+It will report the timings to Elasticsearch.

 Running from CLI: